Dad, Gabino, was born on February 19th, 1892 and passed away on September 27th, 1974. He was 21 years older than Mom who was born in 1913

 One of those things that is still very confusing is who his real Mother was.
-I recall ever since I was a kid, once in awhile Dad or Mom would mention his Mother’s name, Espiridiona Contreras.
-Her name appears this way on his death certificate.
+I recall ever since I was a kid, once in awhile Dad or Mom would mention his Mother’s name, Espiridiona.
+Her name appears on his death certificate as Espiridiona Contreras.
 But when going through Mom’s trunk, where she stored documents and photographs, we came across his passport application of 1921 and on this document his parents are listed as someone with surnames of Garcia for his mother and Ramos for his father.
 I have no clue as to the names listed on the document and don’t of course ever recall Dad mentioning these names.
 Searches using these surnames have drawn blanks as well.

 Melquiades was Dad’s sister and she was born in 1883 in Villa de Santiago del Rio, San Luis Potosí.
 She married in 1909 to Santos Caldera at Nuevo Leon, Coahuila.
 We are related to the Caldera clan from Gomez Palacio through this marriage.
 Melquiades had a girl, Esidia, born in 1912.
 In 1913 she had another girl, Angela, and she is the one that came to visit us in the early 70’s.
 Her granddaughter is Maria.
 In 1919 she had a son, Pedro Calamaco, but he died in 1919.
 Another child, Marcial was born and died in 1909.
 Her husband, Santos, died in 1918.
 Melquiades passed away in 1960 at Gomez Palacio, Chihuahua.

-I was unable to find any hard evidence of either Espiridona’s or Dad’s birth record so we may never know where they were born for sure.
-On the death registration for Espiridiona in 1904, it notes that she was originally from Hacienda de Bocas when she passed away in Hacienda de las Esperanzas in Coahuila.
+I was unable to find any hard evidence of Dad’s birth record so we may never know where he was born for sure.
+On the death registration for Espiridiona in 1904, it notes that she was originally from Hacienda de Bocas when she passed away in 1904 at Hacienda de las Esperanzas in Coahuila.

-Dad also had a cousin, Gumesindo Perez, living in Colton that he used to visit and took us along for the ride.
+Dad also had a cousin, Gumesindo Perez, living in Colton, that he used to visit and took us along for the ride.
 Never knew how we were related, just that we were.
 In 2019 I came across some records that had clues as to how we were related.
 Dad’s Mom, Espiridiona Rios, had parents listed on her death registration as Sostenes Rios and Jesusa Saucedo.
 Then on her baptism record, these same parents are listed again.
 When I was searching for info on the Perez clan, I came across a baptism record for Lázara Rios and her parents were listed as Sostenes Rios and Jesusa Saucedo.
 This would mean that Espiridiona and Lázara were sisters.
-Lázara had a daughter, Eulogia, who wound up marrying Pompozo Perez.
+Lázara had a daughter, Eulogia Rios, who wound up marrying Pomposo Perez.
 One of their children was Gumesindo Perez, Dad’s cousin.
 So now this would explain how we came to be related to the Perez clan from Colton.
 Through some of this new information I found that Dad had a bunch of uncles and aunts, 10 siblings altogether.
 Espiridiona 1846-1904, Lázara 1849, Juan de la Cruz 1853, Dionicio 1855, Dionisio 1861-1901, Asuncion 1861, Arcadia 1859, Eustacio 1864, Amada 1866, and Sebastian 1869.
 Dad’s abuelos were Sostenes Rios 1827-1896, and Jesusa Saucedo 1832-1892.
 Sostenes’ parents were Sebastian Rios and Sezaria Sushayta.
 Jesusa’s parents were Elenterio Saucedo and Maria del Jesus Valerio

 Would have made for a great book if I had been intuitive enough to jot down some notes of our conversations.